-Note to all Applicants – Make sure your Biobased Participant Agreement with ASTM has been signed and accepted.
-If you obtain an analysis prior to acceptance, ASTM will not accept the result even if you have an application number provided by the USDA.
-Please read the USDA Biopreferred Labeling Process Fact Sheet before submitting samples to the lab.
+Note to all Applicants – Please make sure your Biobased Participant Agreement has been signed and accepted.
+If you obtain an analysis prior to acceptance, the USDA will not accept the result even if you have an application number.
+A tutorial on Label Application is found in the USDA BioPreferred Program website.

-Intermediate Products – If you have listed your material on the USDA application as an intermediate product, it is okay to sub-sample and deliver in any packaging appropriate for the material.
+Intermediates – If you have listed your material on the USDA Certified Biobased application as an intermediate product, it is okay to sub-sample and deliver in any packaging appropriate for the material.
 Our laboratory will take a picture once we receive the sample.
 “Intermediate” is a raw material which is sold then modified or used in making a “retail” product which is then purchased by the consumer.

-Retail Products – If you have listed your material on the USDA application as a retail product, please send a sample in its retail packaging (usually the smallest available).
+Retail Products – If you have listed your material on the USDA Certified Biobased application as a retail product, please send a sample in its retail packaging (usually the smallest available).
 “Retail” is defined as a product that is purchased directly by the consumer or is a packaging used “as-is” to contain a product purchased by the consumer.
 The laboratory is required to take a picture of this as third-party validation of what was analyzed (i.e. the result was obtained on material taken from the same container shown in the picture).
-If you would like to sub-sample a retail product before submitting it to the laboratory, please consult the USDA.
-We can receive a maximum of 25 grams or 25 mL per sample.
-If your product is bigger, please contact ASTM to obtain approval for sub-sampling before the sample is submitted for testing.
+If you would like to sub-sample a retail product before submitting it to the laboratory, please consult the USDA BioPreferred Program.

 Beta Analytic can only accept samples that can be disposed of legally by pouring down the drain or throwing in the garbage in the state of Florida.
 Please consult the laboratory before sending your samples.

-The Voluntary Labeling Program aims to aid consumers in identifying commercially available biobased products.
-Under this program, successful applicants (manufacturers and vendors) can affix a distinctive USDA label on their goods and marketing materials as long as their products meet the BioPreferred program’s requirements.
-The minimum biobased content has been established under the USDA’s BioPreferred Federal Procurement Preference Program.
-Products that do not belong to the existing categories under the federal procurement program are still eligible if they are at least 25% biobased.
+Under this Program, successful applicants (manufacturers and vendors) can affix a distinctive USDA Certified Biobased Label on their goods and marketing materials as long as their products meet the BioPreferred Program’s requirements.
+The minimum biobased content has been established as part of the process of designating categories for federal purchasing preference by the USDA’s BioPreferred Program.
+Products that do not belong to the existing categories designated for federal purchasing are still eligible if they are at least 25% biobased.
 The minimum biobased content for all items are subject to change.
-The USDA intends to increase the minimum biobased content over time as biobased product technologies advance.
+The USDA BioPreferred Program intends to increase the minimum biobased content over time as biobased product technologies advance.

-Other than product information, applicants are required to submit ASTM D6866 test results as evidence of the product’s biobased content and documentation of the testing lab’s ISO 9001 conformance.
-Applicants must also provide the USDA with the product’s brand names, contact information, and Web site URL (if available).
+Other than product information, applicants are required to submit ASTM D6866 test results as evidence of the product’s biobased content.
+Applicants must also provide the USDA BioPreferred Program with the product’s brand names, contact information, and Web site URL (if available).

-The USDA intends to conduct occasional random ASTM D6866 testing on certified products to ensure compliance to minimum biobased content requirements.
+The Program intends to conduct occasional random ASTM D6866 testing on certified products to ensure compliance to minimum biobased content requirements.

-The USDA label consists of an artwork, the biobased content percentage, and either of these three text variations: USDA Certified Biobased Product, USDA Certified Biobased Product: Package, or USDA Certified Biobased Product and Package.
-The letters “FP” appear on the artwork of labels for products that are also part of the Federal Procurement Preference Program.
+The USDA Certified Biobased Label consists of an artwork, the biobased content percentage, and either of these three text variations: USDA Certified Biobased Product, USDA Certified Biobased Product: Package, or USDA Certified Biobased Product and Package.
+The letters “FP” appear on the artwork of labels for products that qualify for mandatory federal purchasing.

-The Voluntary Labeling Program is also applicable to products imported for sale in the U.S. as long as they meet the same criteria as U.S.-sourced biobased products.
-Even if they are considered to be biobased in their countries of origin, these imported products will carry the label only if they meet specific USDA criteria.
+The USDA Certified Biobased Label is also applicable to products imported for sale in the U.S. as long as they meet the same criteria as U.S.-sourced biobased products.
+Even if they are considered to be biobased in their countries of origin, these imported products will carry the label only if they meet specific USDA BioPreferred Program criteria.

 There is no specified deadline for application submissions.
-Applications to the Voluntary Labeling Program are evaluated on a first-come-first-serve basis.
+Applications to the USDA BioPreferred Program are evaluated on a first-come-first-serve basis.
 Companies can only use the label on the biobased product identified in their application when they receive the notice of certification from the USDA.
 Rejected applicants can submit revised applications for reconsideration.

 Certification remains valid only if the certified product complies with the required minimum biobased content.
 If the USDA revises the required minimum levels, the certified product must meet the new requirement to continue using the label.